In this article, I'm going to show you how to capture amazing Sunset photos.

 Depending on the effect you want to get, you'll need one filter or another.
-Use the filter or the combination of filters you need:
+Use the filter or the combination of lens filters you need:

 - circular polarizing filter (CPL): Eliminates non-metallic reflections.
 Eliminates or enhances fog and rainbows.
 Increases saturation and contrast.

 - neutral density filter (ND): Reduces evenly the light that reaches the sensor.
 Increases the exposure time.

 - graduated neutral density filter (GND) Gradually reduces the light that reaches the sensor with greater intensity on one of the edges of the filter.
 Successfully captures scenes with a high dynamic range.